 The city clerk shall cause a copy of this chapter to be distributed to every official and employee of the city within thirty days after its enactment.
 Each official and employee elected, appointed or engaged thereafter shall be furnished a copy before entering upon the duties of his office or employment.
-(Ord.
-22-09 § 1; prior code § 8A-8)
+(Prior code § 8A-8)